JeffDess/redmine-kroki/readme.md

 ## Features

-* Renders 30+ diagram types, including Mermaid, PlantUML, BPMN, Excalidraw and Draw.io/Diagrams.net (experimental).
+* 📊 Renders 30+ diagram types including Mermaid, PlantUML, BPMN, Excalidraw and Draw.io/Diagrams.net (experimental).
-* Offloads the rendering of diagrams to external servers.
+* 🚀 Offloads the rendering of diagrams to external servers.
+No dependency to download.
-* Embeds SVG markup in the page, so it's versionned with your page and no files to deal with!
+* 📥 Embeds SVG markup in the page, so it's versioned with at every save and there are files to deal with!

 ## Prerequisites

 * A Redmine installation (only v5 tested so far)
 * A Kroki server with optional services (Mermaid, BPML, Excalidraw and Diagrams.net)

 ### Suggested setup